stahta01/wxCode_components/trunk/wxCode/components/advtable/ReadMe.txt

  wxAdvTable is table component (like wxGrid) designed with simplicity and flexibility in mind.
  It has many advanced features like:
   - composite rows/columns
-  - sorting and filtering support
+  - built-in sorting and filtering support
   - flexible rendering and editing support
   - dynamic row/columns add/removal
   - and visual features like: highlight modes, cell attributes, etc.